Racha (film)

 Racha is a 2012 Indian Telugu-language action comedy film directed by Sampath Nandi and produced by Megaa Super Good Films.
 The film stars Ram Charan and Tamannaah Bhatia, alongside Ajmal Ameer, Mukesh Rishi, Dev Gill, Kota Srinivasa Rao, Nassar and Brahmanandam with R. Parthiban appearing in a cameo.
 The film marks the Telugu debuts of Tamil actors Ajmal Ameer and R. Parthiban.
 The music was composed by Mani Sharma, while cinematography and editing were handled by Sameer Reddy and Gautham Raju respectively.

 Principal photography commenced in June 2011 and was shot in various locations, mainly in Telangana, Andhra Pradesh and Tamil Nadu, apart from Sri Lanka and Bangkok.
 It was also shot in Anji County of China, which is the first in Telugu cinema.

 Racha was released worldwide on 5 April 2012 to positive reviews from critics.
-The film emerged as a commercial success grossing over ₹84 crore at the box office and collecting a distributor's share of ₹45 crore.
+The film emerged as a commercial success grossing over ₹81 crore at the box office with a distributor's share of ₹45 crore.
 The film received four nominations at the 60th Filmfare Awards South, where it won the award for best choreography.
 It also received five nominations at 2nd South Indian International Movie Awards.